nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 4.
 The `GithubCommand` will then be executed using `GithubCommand#execute()`.

 <div markdown="span" class="alert alert-info">
-:information_source: **Note:** executes() checks if the github username field of target person is empty.
+:information_source: **Note:** executes() checks if the GitHub username field of target person is empty.
 If it is empty an exception will be thrown.
 </div>

 Step 5.
 The `Model#openGithub()` method will be called and the githubProfile page associated to target address would be opened on the user's default browser using `java.awt.Desktop.getDesktop.browse(uri)`.

 Step 6.
 A `CommandResult` indicating successful completion of the command will be returned.

-The following sequence diagram shows how the github feature works.
+The following sequence diagram shows how the GitHub feature works.

 ![GithubSequenceDiagram](images/GithubCommandSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a new Github command:
+The following activity diagram summarizes what happens when a user executes a new GitHub command:

 ![GithubSequenceDiagram](images/GithubCommandActivityDiagram.png)

 #### Design considerations:

-**Aspect: How open github profile page feature executes:**
+**Aspect: How open GitHub profile page feature executes:**

-* **Alternative 1 (current choice):** Opens github profile page through user's default browser.
+* **Alternative 1 (current choice):** Opens GitHub profile page through user's default browser.
     * Pros: Easy to implement.
     * Cons: Users will be redirected to their default browser.

-* **Alternative 2:** Opens github profile page through in-built browser.
+* **Alternative 2:** Opens GitHub profile page through in-built browser.
-    * Pros: Users will be able to see the github profile page from the app itself
+    * Pros: Users will be able to see the GitHub profile page from the app itself
     * Cons: Difficult to implement. (need to build browser on app, need to reserve UI space for it)

 ### Find Contact